We Review Arbitrage Sugardaddy by Stephen Gilbert

 Quick Summary of Arbitrage Sugardaddy

-Pros: The program introduces several useful resources, such as Canva.
+The Good: The program introduces several useful resources, such as Canva.
 You are provided with some lesser known job bidding sites like unsplash and pexels.

-Cons: The longest training video is just 6 minutes and all videos merely introduce you to graphic design and social media marketing.
+The Bad: The longest training video is just 6 minutes and all videos merely introduce you to graphic design and social media marketing.
 The additional materials are merely public links and one poorly cobbled together template.
 The whole point of this "training" program is to have you buy the more expensive coaching program.

-Our Recommendation: While this program isn't a scam, it's very rudimentary and won't have you scoring big clients with big budgets.
+The Bottom Line: While this program isn't a scam, it's very rudimentary and won't have you scoring big clients with big budgets.
 There is better training out there, and even for free.

 Arbitrage Sugardaddy is a training program launched in August 2016 by Stephen Gilbert, who also launched Street Smart Profits.